ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 )
 ```

+@FIXME :
-I'm assuming `hc-append` means "horizontally-centered append", but something is flashing red here: any function name will be a big concern, as they are so central here...
+I'm assuming `hc-append` means "horizontal-centered append", but something is flashing red here: any function name will be a big concern, as they are so central here...

 !["REPL](/blog/2021-09-08-one_day_with_racket/img/03-line_of_shapes.png)

-... and it begins !
+... and so it begins!

-The famous LISP parenthesis festival that shows the order of execution of functions begins.
+The famous LISP parentheses festival that shows the order of execution of functions begins.
 Despite its reputation, I feel like it's clean and natural at the moment.
 The language itself seems to contain very few symbols, mostly for simple instructions.

 ## Create my own stuff

-For now, we had used some already baked functions.
+Until now, we used some already baked functions.
-How to make our owns ?
+But how to make our own?

-The quick-start guide show us how to do it, with the `define` identifier:
+The quick-start guide shows us how how to do it with the `define` identifier:

 ```rkt
 (define c10 (circle 10))